Updated: February 18, 2026

 Elote Café consistently earns recognition as one of Sedona’s finest restaurants, with accolades including Phoenix Magazine’s “50 Best Arizona Restaurants” and a starred review from Fodor’s.
 Chef and owner Jeff Smedstad draws inspiration from more than 20 years of travel through Mexico, particularly Puebla, Vera Cruz, and Oaxaca, creating dishes that honor traditional recipes while incorporating creative updates.

-Located at 350 Jordan Road, Elote Café operates Tuesday through Saturday starting at 5:00 PM.
-Reservations are essential, as the restaurant books solid even during off-seasons.
 The dining room offers cozy ambiance, while the outdoor deck provides stunning red rock views that enhance the overall experience.
 Despite its upscale cuisine, the atmosphere remains casual, welcoming diners in everything from hiking boots to dressy attire.

 Additional Dining Recommendations